 Larry Gross, Ph.D.
 The Annenberg School for Communication University of Pennsylvania Philadelphia, PA he broadcast media play a major role in the process of social definition of lesbian and gay people.
 Yet they have rarely presented portrayals which counter or extend prevalent stereotypical images.
-The few exceptions have almost invariably been either of victims or villains.
+The few exceptions have almost invariably been either of victims or villains.4 the next day from his job).
+Others are shown strategically placed behind potted palms, or otherwise hidden from view, as their tormented psyches are bared.

 Until the 1960s, gays and lesbians were rarely, if ever, mentioned in the news media and only hinted at in movies and television.
 The first network documentary focusing on gays was broadcast by CBS News in March 1967.
 The program explicitly excluded lesbians from its discussion of "The Homosexuals."
-The only gay men identified by name are white, middle class, and visibly respectable (one was fired the next day from his job).
-Others are shown strategically placed behind potted palms, or otherwise hidden from view, as their tormented psyches are bared.
+The only gay men identified by name are white, middle class, and visibly respectable (one was fired ly ill.

-As befits an objective reporter facing an aberration in the natural order, reporter Mike Wallace was anxious to know what causes homosexuality (thus, presumably, helping society to prevent it).
-For authoritative answers, Wallace turned to psychiatrists Irving Bieber and Charles Socarides, two leading proponents of the view now officially discredited-that gays are mentally ill.
 Their statements are made with a confidence as assured as it was baseless.
-In addition to the psychiatrists, Wallace spoke to members of the clergy-a Catholic priest and a Protestant minister-who admit that homosexuals, while certainly sinners, are to be pitied and, if possible, saved.
+In addition to the psychiatrists, Wallace spoke to members of the elergy-a Catholic priest and a Protestant minister-who admit that homosexuals, while certainly sinners, are to be pitied and, if possible, saved.
 After nearly an hour-long program in which gay men were defined and framed almost entirely from the outside, it was concluded:

+As befits an objective reporter facing an abcriation in the natural order, reporter Mike Wallace was anxious to know what causes homosexuality (thus, presumably, helping society to prevent it).
+For authoritative answers, Wallace turned to psychiatrists Irving Bieber and Charles Socarides, two leading proponents of the view now officially discredited-that gays are mental-

 The dilemma of the homosexual: told by the medical profession he is sick, by the law that he's a criminal.
 Shunned by employers.
 Rejected by heterosexual society.
 Incapable of a fulfilling relationship with a woman or, for that matter, with a man.
-At the center of his life, he remains anonymous...a displaced person...an outsider.
+At the center of his life, he remains anonymous...a displaced person...an outsider.2

 And that's the way it was, Tuesday, March 7, 1967.
-But it didn't stay that way.
-Lesbian and gay Americans were becoming increasingly visible in their demands for legal and social equality, and the Stonewall riots of June 1969 were the spark that ignited a movement across the country.
+But it didn't stay that way, Lesbian and gay Americans were becoming increasingly visible in their demands for legal and social equality, and the Stonewall riots of June 1969 were the spark that ignited a movement across the country.
 The media were among the early targets of gay activists, who demanded fair and unbiased coverage from news media, and the end to the harmful stereotypes of victims and villains favored by Hollywood.